Schuyler Grant

 Schuyler Grant is an American former actress best known for playing Diana Barry in Anne of Green Gables (1985) and for other supporting roles in television.

 Education and personal life

-Grant is a graduate of Analy High School, class of 1988, and of Columbia University, where she met her husband, Jeff Krasno, in 1993.
+Grant is a graduate of Sebastopol, California's Analy High School, class of 1988, and of Columbia University, where she met her husband, Jeff Krasno, in 1993.
 They married in 1995 and have three children: Phoebe, Lolli, and Micah Krasno.

 Family

 Grant is the daughter of Jack Grant and Ann Grant.
 She has one brother, Jason Grant.

 Her paternal grandmother was Connecticut historian Marion Hepburn, sister of actress Katharine Hepburn and daughter of suffragist Katharine Martha Houghton Hepburn, who, with Margaret Sanger, played a prominent role in the American Birth Control League that would evolve into Planned Parenthood.
 Her paternal grandfather was Ellsworth Strong Grant, a historian and former mayor of West Hartford, Connecticut, who was a direct descendant of Puritan minister Thomas Hooker.

 Notable relatives in the acting world include her aunt Katharine Houghton and her great-aunt Katharine Hepburn.